-Our Mission is to support people of all ages living with a diagnosis of a rare genetic condition, to build lasting positive family memories and strengthen their family relationships, through the granting of Sandcastle Memories.
+Our Mission is to support families living with a diagnosis of a rare genetic condition, to build lasting positive family memories and strengthen their family relationships through the provision of bespoke family respite packages called Sandcastle Memories.
 We increase public awareness of the needs and issues that families face when accessing social opportunities; signpost to sources of support and affect positive change through our work.

 Our Vision is a future where a diagnosis of a rare genetic condition will not be a barrier to experiencing everything that life has to offer – most importantly enjoying life experiences and making memories as a family.